TrueList

 4. Successful A/B testing can bring a 50% increase in the average revenue per unique visitor for ecommerce sites.

 When successful, A/B testing can pay off massively.
-Ecommerce websites generate an average revenue of $3 per unique visitor; with properly conducted A/B testing, this revenue climbs to $4.5.
+Ecommerce websites generate an average revenue of $3 per unique visitor.
+With properly conducted A/B testing, this revenue climbs even higher.
 A/B testing trends reveal one-third of A/B testers first start evaluating elements such as the call-to-action button, 20% test headlines, 10% test layouts, and 8% website copies.

 (VWO)

-5. A/B testing statistical significance can be reached with a minimum of 2,5k+ to 5k+ unique visitors.
+5. A/B testing statistical significance can be reached with a minimum of 5000 unique visitors.

 Failure to attract enough visits is one of the main reasons why so many marketers can’t get the desired results from A/B testing.
-Just one in seven A/B tests are statistically significant enough to boost conversion rates, according to AB testing stats.
-Another study shows that to reach A/B testing statistical significance or a 95% reliability rate, you need 5,000 unique visitors per variation and 100 conversions on each objective by variation.
+Just one in seven A/B tests are statistically significant enough to boost conversion rates, according to A/B testing stats.
+Another study shows that to reach statistical significance or a 95% reliability rate, you need an A/B testing sample size of 5,000 unique visitors per variation and 100 conversions on each objective by variation.

 (CXL)